S.C. deputies involved in two-county high speed chase that ends in crash

 The chase began on S.C.
 9 west and went all the way into Union County, S.C. before going back into Chester County and crashing.

+LaGeorge Raul Jackson, 30, of Lexington County has been identified as the suspect.

-At a speed of 100 mph, the vehicle turned onto Hardin Strait Road when they lost control of the car, fell off the roadway, hit a tree and flipped over.
+At a speed of 100 mph, Jackson’s vehicle turned onto Hardin Strait Road when he lost control of the car, fell off the roadway, hit a tree and flipped over.

-Police immediately arrested the driver and the suspect was then transported to the hospital to treat injuries.
+Police immediately put Jackson in custody and he was then transported to the hospital to treat injuries.
 No law enforcement officers were injured in the incident.

-The driver has not be identified yet and more details will be provided when available.
+Jackson will be charged with failure to stop for blue lights, driving under suspension, driving under the influence, possession of a stolen car and a seatbelt violation.

+Jackson is also a suspect for two armed robberies in both Elgin and Aiken, S.C.
+He is the suspect in the initial carjacking of the vehicle in Columbia, S.C.